 In practice, Uniform Memory Access is much easier and lower cost for developers to design for.
 NUMA architecture is usually adopted last resort, on supercomputers or giant clusters.

 The computer industry has grown to realize that increases in scalability and performance through parallelism are nowhere near as easy as the early days.
 In the past all that was necessary was to increase the clock speed of the CPU.
 It is for this reason that CPU designers pushed the single-threaded performance to the limits, before attempting multi-threaded approaches.
 When multithreading is not enough, then, and only then, is cluster computing considered an option.

 Many in the cryptocurrency industry have attempted to solve the scalability issue by immediately moving to a “cluster” solution.
 BitShares can fully exploit what is technologically possible on a single core of a single computer.

 The LMAX Disruptor

 The LMAX Disruptor provides a case study on high scalability and performance architecture, showing what is achievable within a single execution thread.
-LMAX is a retail trading platform that aims to be the fastest exchange in the world, and they have been generous enough to make public what they learned.
+LMAX is a retail trading platform that aims to be the fastest exchange in the world, and they were generous enough to make public what they learned.